vandanafuloria/random-quote-generation/README.md

 # Description

-This is a random quote generating project, which generates inspiration quotes and make your day full insipiration and spirit to win every battle.It also give the reference of the author.
+This is a simple yet powerful Random Quote Generator that delivers inspirational quotes to uplift your day and fuel your spirit to win every battle. ✊

+Each quote is accompanied by the author's name, providing context and credit to the great minds behind the words.

 ### Link 👉 [check live preview ](https://vandanafuloria.github.io/random-quote-generation/)